Home/Who We Serve/Educational Institutions

 Campus Trust Is Preserved

 How an institution handles misconduct shapes how students, faculty, and families perceive it.
 A transparent, rigorous, fair investigative process is one of the strongest trust signals a campus can demonstrate.
+In an environment where parent communication, board oversight, and student protest can pivot rapidly on a single investigation, a defensible process is also a defensive shield.

 The Foundation